MobileFirstLLC/doucheblock/readme.md

 - ⏱️ **It took 12 hours to build**, from start to finish, including how to hack the API, build automation, tests and docs (use [extension-cli](https://github.com/MobileFirstLLC/extension-cli) for speed)

-- 🎉 **This extension runs 100% on client** there is no backend server, which means it scales beautifully.
+- 🎉 **This extension runs 100% on the client** there is no backend server &rarr; infinite scale &rarr; privacy for user.

 * * *

 ### Developer Notes

-This extension was created with [Extension CLI](https://oss.mobilefirst.me/extension-cli/)!

-For CLI instructions see [User Guide &rarr;](https://oss.mobilefirst.me/extension-cli/)

 **[Documentation for this source code is available here &rarr;](http://oss.mobilefirst.me/doucheblock/)**

+Built with [Extension CLI](https://oss.mobilefirst.me/extension-cli/) - for instructions see [User Guide &rarr;](https://oss.mobilefirst.me/extension-cli/)

 ### About